douglasmorais/cordaPoc/README.md

 Go to the terminal window displaying the CRaSH shell of PartyA.
 Typing 'help' will display a list of the available commands.

-We want to create an IPO, with shares from company "A".
-We start the 'IPOFlow' by typing:
+Firstly, we want to create an IPO, with shares from company "A".
+We start the `IPOFlow` by typing:

      start IPOFlow shareValue: 100, owner: "O=PartyA,L=London,C=GB", codigoAcao: "A"